 Prior to the completion of this offering, Stephens Group, Inc., Stephens Inc. and the SGI Affiliates will have contributed all of the shares of our stock owned by them to a voting trust, which will contain approximately 60.8% of our outstanding common stock after completion of this offering.
-The trustee of the voting trust will be appointed by Stephens Group, Inc. but will not be a director, officer or employee of Stephens Group, Inc., Stephens Inc. or any of their affiliates.
-The trustee will be required under the terms of the voting trust agreement to vote the shares in the voting trust "for" or "against" those proposals submitted to our stockholders (including proposals involving the election of directors) in the same proportion as votes cast "for" and "against" those proposals by all other stockholders.
+The trustee of the voting trust was appointed by Stephens Group, Inc. but is not a director, officer or employee of Stephens Group, Inc., Stephens Inc. or any of their affiliates.
+The trustee is required under the terms of the voting trust agreement to vote the shares in the voting trust "for" or "against" those proposals submitted to our stockholders (including proposals involving the election of directors) in the same proportion as votes cast "for" and "against" those proposals by all other stockholders.
 As long as these shares continue to be held in the voting trust, the voting power of all of our other stockholders will be magnified by the operation of the voting trust, and Stephens Group, Inc. and its affiliates will not be able to exercise voting control over our business.
-However, if the voting trust were terminated, depending upon the number of shares then outstanding and the number of shares voted on a particular matter, Stephens Group, Inc. and its affiliates might be able to exercise substantial influence over all matters requiring our stockholders' approval, including the election of our entire board of directors, amendment of our certificate of incorporation and approval of significant corporate transactions.
-Our board of directors has the authority to make decisions affecting our management policies, operations, affairs and capital structure, including decisions to issue additional stock, implement stock repurchase programs and incur indebtedness.
-This concentration of ownership may delay, prevent or deter a change in control, deprive our stockholders of an opportunity to receive a premium for their common stock as part of a sale of us or our assets and adversely affect the market price of our co
+However, if the voting trust were terminated, depending upon the number of shares then outstanding and the number of shares voted on a particular matter, Stephens Group, Inc. and its affiliates might be able to exercise substantial influence over all matters requiring our stockholders' approval, including the election of directors, amendment of our certificate of incorporation and approval of significant corporate transactions.
+Our board of directors has the authority to make decisions and incur indebtedness.
+This concentration of ownership may delay, prevent or deter a change in control, deprive our stockholders of an opportunity to receive a premium for their common stock as part of a sale of us or our assets and adversely affect the market price of our common stock.
+The trust expires in November 2013, and Stephens Group, Inc. has the right in certain circumstances to terminate the trust prior to its expiration.
+See "Principal and Selling Stockhol